Equivalent Dichotomies for Triangle Detection in Subgraph, Induced, and Colored H-Free Graphs: Acknowledgments

-\paragraph{Induced $\implies$ Subgraph.} Conversely, a confirmation of \cref{hypothesis:induced} implies a confirmation of \cref{hypothesis:subgraph}.
-For the easy patterns, any algorithm that solves Triangle Detection in induced $H$-free graphs also works for $H$-free graphs, as the latter is a subset of the former.
-For the hard patterns, the lower bounds are already established in~\cite{abboud2026triangle}.
+The ``hard'' patterns are already established in~\cite{abboud2026triangle}.
+For the ``easy'' patterns, any algorithm that solves Triangle Detection in induced $H$-free graphs also works for $H$-free graphs, as the latter is a subset of the former.
 Thus, the two hypotheses are equivalent.

 We next establish the equivalence between \cref{hypothesis:subgraph} (the subgraph setting) and \cref{hypothesis:colored} (the colored setting), using \cref{thm:colored-to-subgraph}.